Misquoted No More: Securely Extracting F* Programs with IO: Key Ideas

 One can generate \ls{extracted_wrapper} starting from \ls{wrapper} only by using a metaprogram.
 Existing work on certifying extraction~\cite{rupicola, cakeml-pure-synthesis, cakeml-effectful-synthesis, oeuf, certextraction-coq} would use a metaprogram to generate both \ls{extracted_wrapper} and a proof that the \ls{wrapper} and the \ls{extracted_wrapper} are semantically related, proof that has to be type-checked.

 The main insight that distinguishes \seiostar{} (\autoref{fig:overview}) from previous work is that the metaprogram does not have to directly produce a deeply embedded program.
 Instead, \seiostar{} uses a metaprogram to produce a typing derivation for the original shallowly embedded \iostar{} program, which we call {\em relational quotation}.
-Once we validate, syntactically, that the typing derivation is valid for the original program extraction continues with a pure \fstar{} function that generates \lambdaio{} syntax, which we verify once and for all to produces code guaranteed to be semantically related to the original program.
+Once we validate that the typing derivation is valid for the original program extraction continues with a pure \fstar{} function that generates \lambdaio{} syntax, which we verify once and for all that it produces code guaranteed to be semantically related to the original program.
 This makes \seiostar{} rely less on translation validation and more on verification compared with existing work~\cite{rupicola,cakeml-pure-synthesis,cakeml-effectful-synthesis,oeuf,certextraction-coq}, and is further detailed in the next subsection.

-\subsection{Relational quotation}
+\subsection{Relational Quotation}

 is a technique to implement quotation for a subset of a dependently typed language that uses translation validation to ensure correctness.
 Relational quotation involves using dependent types to define a {\em typing relation} that carves out the subset of the proof-oriented language that represents the shallowly embedded source language.
+Arbitrary recursive \fstar{} functions are outside this subset, but recursive functions over specific inductive types can still be handled by adding explicit iterators.
 For example, for a simply typed pure language shallowly embedded in \fstar{} the typing relation would have the following signature: